gxb-sidra/SysInflam-HuDB/README.md

 ## SysInflam HuDB Release 2.2: August 11, 2021: SysInflam HuDB Dataset Release 2.2 is out with 04 additional studies including model organisms. (<a href= "https://gxb-sidra.github.io/SysInflam-HuDB/Resources/Summary_Statistics_Release_v2.1.html">Click here to see the summary statistics about the dataset collection</a>)
-_Important Note: Model organisms will be included from release 2.2 onwards_
+_Important Note: Model organisms are included from release 2.2 onwards_

 ## SysInflam HuDB Release 2.1: July 11, 2021: SysInflam HuDB Dataset Release 2.1 is out with 02 additional studies.(<a href= "https://gxb-sidra.github.io/SysInflam-HuDB/Resources/Summary_Statistics_Release_v2.1.html">Click here to see the summary statistics about the dataset collection</a>)